 You can interpret this as the market portfolio carrying 1 unit of market risk.
 This sets a benchmark against which we can compare other assets.
-For example, a stock with beta equal to 2 carries twice as much market risk than the market portfolio.
-A corporate bond with beta equal to 0.5 bears half as much market risk as the market portfolio, and so on.
+For example, a stock with a beta equal to 2 carries twice as much market risk as the market portfolio.
+A corporate bond with a beta equal to 0.5 bears half as much market risk as the market portfolio, and so on.

 Investing in index funds to gain market exposure

 In theory, the market portfolio should contain all the risky assets in a market.
 This presents lots of challenges.
 First, there are tens of thousands of risky assets such as stocks, bonds (corporate, government), derivatives (futures, options, …), alternative investments, etc. in developed capital markets around the world.
 Second, there are many risky assets that do not trade on organized exchanges, which makes it very difficult to buy or sell them.

 Given these challenges, is there a practical solution available to investors?
 Fortunately, yes.
 There are investment products available to help investors invest in proxies of the market portfolio.
 For example, there are mutual funds and exchange-traded funds that provide investors with broad exposure to capital markets.
 The cost of investing in index funds that track broad market indices is generally low as these funds do not require active management.
 Therefore, investors do not need to pay much to gain exposure to a broad range of assets.
 If you are interested in investing ETFs in the US market, some of the popular investment companies that offer such products are (in alphabetical order):

 Note that this is not meant to be an exhaustive list, and there are many other reputable providers in the market.